Tom Daschle: Early life and education

-He became the first person in his family to graduate from college when he earned a B.A. from the Department of Political Science at South Dakota State University in 1969.
+He attended Central High School in Aberdeen before becoming the first person in his family to graduate from college when he earned a Bachelor of Arts from the Department of Political Science at South Dakota State University in 1969.
 While attending South Dakota State University, Daschle became a brother of Alpha Phi Omega.
 From 1969 to 1972, Daschle served in the United States Air Force as an intelligence officer with the Strategic Air Command.

 In the mid-1970s Daschle was an aide to Senator James Abourezk.

 House of Representatives (1979–1987)

 In 1978 Daschle was elected to the United States House of Representatives at the age of 31, winning the race by a margin of 139 votes, following a recount, out of more than 129,000 votes cast.
 Daschle served four terms in the House of Representatives and quickly became a part of the Democratic leadership.

-Although Daschle was not seeking the Vice-Presidency, he received 10 (0.30%) delegate votes for Vice President of the United States at the 1980 Democratic National Convention.
+Although Daschle was not seeking the vice presidency, he received 10 (0.30%) delegate votes for Vice President of the United States at the 1980 Democratic National Convention.
 Several others also received protest votes, but incumbent Vice President Walter Mondale was nevertheless renominated easily.